Form 4952: Investment Interest Expense Deduction Overview

 - Interest on a mortgage.

-- Interest earned from tax-exempt sources, such as municipal bonds.
+- Interest earned from tax-exempt investments, such as municipal bonds.

 - Interest costs that can be rightfully assigned to passive activities.
 These are referred to by the IRS as rental activities or any enterprises in which taxpayers have a minimal involvement.